Chapter 8

 Logika Programs

-As we study program logic, we will use a toy language within Logika.
-These Logika programs use a subset of the Scala language, and include the following features:
+As we study program logic, we will use Logika to verify a subset of programs that use the Scala language.
+Specifically, we will study verification of programs with the following features:

 • Variables (booleans, ints, and sequences [which are like arrays/lists])